Bicycle Deaths

 • Data Table

-Of the 1,260 bicyclist deaths in 2020, 806 died in motor-vehicle traffic crashes and 454 in other non-traffic incidents, according to National Center for Health Statistics mortality data.
-Males accounted for 89% of all bicycle deaths, over eight times the fatalities for females.
+Of the 1,230 bicyclist deaths in 2021, 853 died in motor-vehicle crashes and 377 in other incidents, according to National Center for Health Statistics mortality data.
+Males accounted for 88% of all bicycle deaths, over eight times the fatalities for females.

 Explore preventable bicycle-related death and injury trends using this interactive chart.